 By the Gracious Vegan

 A great dish for using your farmers' market greens!
 This is downright healthy, even as Thai food goes.
-No coconut milk is used; the peanuts, jalapeno, and cilantro combine with the bitter broccoli rabe or mustard greens for a bracing and delicious entree (serves 3-4).
+The peanuts, jalapeño, and cilantro combine with the bitter broccoli rabe or mustard greens for a bracing and delicious entree.

 Prepare the Rice